Monash-FIT3170/Behind-The-Veil/README.md

 5. **Code Review:**
    - The code reviewers for that sprint are assigned to review the code, check for quality, and provide feedback.
-   - A detailed guide to the code review standards and process steps is linked in the 10 Bridesmaids Google Drive called [Code Review Checklist](https://docs.google.com/document/d/1nVOCJMVHorGA5A6GJNvsyNJ3EqOemZ7pq1k20bWQcnw/edit?usp=sharing)
+   - A detailed guide to the code review standards and process steps is linked here for developer use.
+Please refer to: [Code Review Checklist](doc/Code-review-checklist.pdf)

 6. **Feedback and Changes:**